sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans2.md

 23
 ```

-Shortcut with string to iterate using for loop
+Shortcut by converting number to string and iterating using `for()` loop
 ```python
 >>> num = 45743
 >>> num_str = str(num)